Arcana Studio: Overview

-On July 17, 2008, 100 Girls was collected as a trade paperback through Simon & Schuster.
-It began as an online comic which the writers hoped to bring to print which finally became a reality thanks to Arcana.

-Arcana bought The Devil's Due library of graphic novels, acquiring characters such as Banzai Girl, Kore, Blade of Kumori among others on October 1, 2009.
+On October 1, 2009, Arcana bought The Devil's Due library of graphic novels, acquiring characters such as Banzai Girl, Kore, and Blade of Kumori.

-Mighty Mighty Monsters (a series which Sean created) was published and 15 more books follow in the series on September 1, 2010.
+Mighty Mighty Monsters was published on September 1, 2010.
 It was later turned into three 44-minute animated specials.
-Paradox live action movie debuted on SyFy channel on November 19, 2010.
-Pixies #1 comic book went on shelves, May 18, 2011.

 In 2012, Arcana opened an animation division to develop and produce its content for all platforms including film, television, direct-to-home and digital media.
-With the opening of its animation division in 2012, Arcana Studio released their first animated feature The Clockwork Girl in 2014, based on the graphic novel with the same name.
-Arcana buys The Blue Water library of graphic novels with titles like 10th Muse, Legend of Isis, Leprechaun and Blackbeard Legacy on February 15th, 2012.
+With the opening of its animation division, Arcana Studio released their first animated feature The Clockwork Girl in 2014, based on the graphic novel of the same name.
+On February 15, 2012, Arcana bought The Blue Water library of graphic novels, which included titles like 10th Muse, Legend of Isis, Leprechaun and Blackbeard Legacy.

-Arcana went on to produce Kagagi: The Raven, a 13 episode TV mini-series about a First Nations superhero which aired on APTN (Aboriginal Peoples Television Network), and made its debut in 2014.
-Arcana's continued success led to the development of its own intellectual properties like Pixies and the Howard Lovecraft trilogy.
-Pixies was Arcana's first independently created feature which featured well-known actors such as Academy Award winner Christopher Plummer, Alexa PenaVega and Bill Paxton.
-Pixies was written and directed by Sean Patrick O'Reilly, who was nominated for a 2016 Leo Awards for best Direction in an Animation Program for his work on the film.
+Arcana went on to produce Kagagi: The Raven, a 13 episode TV mini-series about a First Nations superhero which aired on APTN (Aboriginal Peoples Television Network) and made its debut in 2014.
+The studio's continued success led to the development of its own intellectual properties like Pixies and the Howard Lovecraft trilogy.
+Pixies was Arcana's first independently created feature involving well-known actors such as Academy Award winner Christopher Plummer, Alexa PenaVega and Bill Paxton.
+Pixies was written and directed by Sean O'Reilly, who was nominated at the 2016 Leo Awards for best Direction in an Animation Program for his work on the film.